Equivalences of biprojective almost perfect nonlinear functions: Inequivalences within biprojective families

-We now combine Lemma~\ref{lem:centralizers} with Theorems~\ref{thm:yoshiara} and~\ref{thm:projequiv} to obtain CCZ-inequivalence results inside the APN families that can be written as biprojective polynomial pairs.
+We now use Theorems~\ref{thm:yoshiara} and~\ref{thm:projequiv} to obtain $\CCZ$-inequivalence results inside the APN families that can be written as biprojective polynomial pairs.
+To do this, we need to check the technical condition~\eqref{eq:condition}, the proof of which is provided in Appendix \ref{sec_centralizer}.

-We start by investigating the equivalences inside the different families.
-In the case of the Zhou-Pott functions and the Taniguchi functions, this was already done in~\cite{kasperszhou,kasperszhouZP}. {Note that the approach in these papers is very technical, for instance the proof of the inequivalence of the Taniguchi functions in~\cite{kasperszhou} relies on an intricate investigation of certain linear polynomials that takes more than two dozen pages.
+In the case of Zhou-Pott and Taniguchi functions, inequivalence check between these families was already done in~\cite{kasperszhou,kasperszhouZP}.
+Note that the approach in these papers is very technical, for instance the proof of the inequivalence of the Taniguchi functions in~\cite{kasperszhou} relies on an intricate investigation of certain linear polynomials that takes more than two dozen pages.
 Theorem~\ref{thm:projequiv} allows us to minimize the effort since we only have to consider linear equivalences of a very special type.
 This also allows us to deal with the more complicated functions in the other families, which seem to be out of reach using the approach in \cite{kasperszhou,kasperszhouZP}.
 We skip an alternative proof of the Zhou-Pott and Taniguchi functions (which can easily be constructed based on the approach we outline for the other families), and instead only deal with the remaining families for which the (in)equivalence question has not been settled yet.
-In particular, note that Theorem~\ref{thm:counts} together with Theorem~\ref{thm:carlet_1} completely settles the equivalence problem for the family of Carlet functions, thus solving the problem left open in~\cite{kasperszhouZP}.}
+In particular, note that Theorem~\ref{thm:counts} together with Theorem~\ref{thm:carlet_1} completely settles the equivalence problem for the family of Carlet functions, thus solving the problem left open in~\cite{kasperszhouZP}.